-If you have your traction bands and are ready to install them on your Power Wheels, following these steps should help ensure that you do it effectively.
+If you have your bands and are ready to install them on your Power Wheel, following these steps should help ensure that you do it effectively.

-- Clean the wheels – This is such an important step that we will discuss the steps required to do so in more detail in a subsequent section of this post.
+This is such an important step that I will discuss the steps required to do so in more detail in a subsequent section of this post.

-- Stretch the band over the tire – Now it is time to get the traction band onto the tire itself.
+Now it is time to get the traction band onto the tire itself.
 To do this, you will want to begin at the top of the tire.
-Once you have a footing, work the band over the sides of the tire and then towards the bottom until it is completely secure.
+Once you have a footing, work the band over the sides of the tire and then toward the bottom until it is completely secure.

-- Make sure the traction band is centered – It is important to center the traction band directly over each on your Power Wheels.
+It is important to center the traction band directly over each of your Power Wheels.
 You can make sure that you have done this correctly by manually spinning the tire.
 When you do this, the traction band should remain in the middle of the tire itself.

 Why Are Traction Bands Necessary?

-While there may be other ways to help Power Wheels tires gain necessary traction, many of them are not safe.
-Traction bands, when properly applied, offer a safe way for children to enjoy driving their Power Wheels without having to go through countless episodes, so spinning out of control or getting stuck every time they try to get somewhere.
+While there may be other ways to help Power Wheel tires gain enough traction, many of them are not safe.
+The bands, when properly applied, offer a safe way for children to enjoy driving their Power Wheels without having to go through countless episodes, so spinning out of control, or getting stuck every time they try to get somewhere.